Gomango999/and-run/README.md

     - Tools to help find incorrect inputs based on a checker algorithm and a random input generator
 - Generating Contest Workspaces
     - Automatic generation of multiple folders and code templates
-    - Marking problems as complete
-    - Seeing an overview of completed problems
     - Easier navigation of problems
-    - Time tracking of problem completion for post contest analysis
+    - Time tracking of problem completion for post contest analysis ?

 ## Technologies